quora/pyanalyze/README.md

 ### Python version support

-Pyanalyze supports Python 2.7 and 3.5 through 3.8.
+Pyanalyze supports Python 3.6 through 3.9.
 Because it imports the code it checks, you have to run it using the same version of Python you use to run your code.

-In Python 2 mode, some checks (notably, many of those related to type checking) are not supported.
-In the future we will likely drop Python 2 support completely.

 Background
 ----------